christopheryoung/chrisyoung/site/prose/blog/posts/2008-09-10_the_mta_disappoints_me_again.markdown

 Commuting by New York subway is only going to get more hellish as more people move into the city.
 There's been talk for years of adding a new line to the east of the 4-5-6, but there doesn't seem to be any movement on that front.
 Have you ever taken the 6 train on a Saturday afternoon?
 It's more crowded than a rush hour B train.

 I'm trying to assess whether it's a good idea for me to put down more-or-less permanent roots in this city (like eventually buying a place) because I have all these dystopian visions of what NYC might be like in the future.
 One of the factors contributing to the dystopia is the public transportation system.
-On many rIoutes they can't really add many more trains because the tracks can't accommodate them.
+On many routes they can't really add many more trains because the tracks can't accommodate them.
 And even if there was enough political will to start building entirely new lines, I imagine it would take freaking forever to do.
 The Cortland St. R station is *still* a construction zone, 7 years after 9/11.
 <br/>
 <br/>